-Some older Aboriginal and/or Torres Strait Islander people will prefer to be assessed by a First Nations assessment organisation, some may prefer the first available organisation regardless of who it is, and some may prefer to receive an assessment from a mainstream assessment organisation.
+Some older Aboriginal and/or Torres Strait Islander people will prefer to be assessed by an Aboriginal and Torres Strait Islander assessment organisation, some may prefer the first available organisation regardless of who it is, and some may prefer to receive an assessment from a mainstream assessment organisation.
 This pathway supports the choice of each older Aboriginal and/or Torres Strait Islander person.